 - BMGT 494H - Thesis (offered spring semester)

 BMGT 493H is the capstone course for the Honors Program that students will take the fall semester of their senior year.
 Taught using the case-study method, BMGT 493H provides an overview of business research methodologies, and covers special topics in business—including business strategy, business ethics, and corporate responsibility.
-For both thesis and non-thesis options, students should have completed college core (340H, 350H, 364H, 380H) prior to enrolling in BMGT493H their senior year (Students are strongly encouraged to take BMGT340H and BMGT350H prior to enrolling in BMGT 493H).
+For both thesis and non-thesis options, students should have completed college core (340H, 350H, 364H, 380H) prior to enrolling in BMGT493H their senior year.
 Students must complete BMGT493H prior to enrolling in BMGT495H.